Tariq Castro-Fields: Washington Commanders

 On August 31, 2022, Castro-Fields was claimed by the Washington Commanders.
 He was placed on injured reserve on October 21.
 On August 29, 2023, Castro-Fields was waived by the Commanders and re-signed to the practice squad.
 He was promoted to the active roster on November 3.
 On August 27, 2024, Castro-Fields was waived as part of final roster cuts before the start of the 2024 season.

 Carolina Panthers

 On August 28, 2024, Castro-Fields was claimed off waivers by the Carolina Panthers.
 He was waived on October 1.

 Philadelphia Eagles

 On October 21, 2024, Castro-Fields was signed to the Philadelphia Eagles' practice squad.
 He was released on December 26.
 On December 31, the Eagles re-signed Castro-Fields to their practice squad.
 He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
-He signed a reserve/future contract on February 14, 2025.

-On August 26, 2025, Castro-Fields was waived with an injury designation by the Eagles as part of final roster cuts.
+Castro-Fields signed a reserve/future contract with the Eagles on February 14, 2025.
+On August 26, Castro-Fields was waived by Philadelphia with an injury designation by the Eagles as a part of final roster cuts.
 He was re-signed to the practice squad on October 13.

+Castro-Fields signed a reserve/future contract with Philadelphia on January 12, 2026.
+On August 21, Castro-Fields was placed on injured reserve due to a heel injury.
+He was released with an injury settlement on August 29.